saturncloud/examples/examples/examples-cpu/nyc-taxi/README.md

 #### Deployment

 To run as part of a persistent Deployment, go to the "Deployments" page in Saturn Cloud and create a new deployment.
 This will host the dashboard so users can view it without having to launch a Jupyter project.
+Note that Deployment names must be unique across all users.

-- Name: `examples-taxi-dashboard`
+- Name: Any name you like, for example: `<USERNAME>-taxi-dashboard`
 - Project: `examples-cpu`
 - Command: (see below)
 - Instance Count: 1